 The width of the trench will usually be determined by the stiffness and stability of the native soil.
 With a stable native soil, it is desirable to keep the trench width as narrow as possible while providing enough room for proper back-fill and compaction.
 Usually a width equal to one foot greater than the width of the conduit bank is ideal.
 In this way the greatest passive resistance of the undisturbed soil on the sidewalls can be realized.
-This applies with all stable native soils which generally means they possess bearing capacities of 3000 lb./ft. or 13 345 joule/meter to 3500 lb./ft. or 15 569 joule/meter or more.
+This applies with all stable native soils which generally means they possess bearing capacities of 3000 lb/ft or 13,345 joule/meter to 3500 lb/ft or 15,569 joule/ meter or more.

-When the native soil is soft and unstable (bearing capacities under 3000 lb./ft. or 13 345 joule/meter) it may be necessary to widen the trench somewhat.
-As shown on Figure 4.1, a narrow trench in poor soil may cause sidewall ovalization in the soft native soil due to vertical pressure on the conduit.
-To minimize this, it will be necessary to widen the trench such that the space between the conduit bank and the side of the trench is equal to about three (3) conduit bank diameters.
-This is based on Barnard's Theory whereby it has been found that sidewall pressure from buried conduits dissipate at about two and a half (2 1/2) conduit bank diameters.
+When the native soil is soft and unstable (bearing capacities under 3000 lb/ft or 13,345 joule/meter) it may be necessary to widen the trench somewhat.
+As shown in Figure 4.1, a narrow trench in poor soil may cause sidewall ovalization in the soft native soil due to vertical pressure on the conduit.
+To minimize this, it will be necessary to widen the trench such that the space between the conduit bank and the side of the trench is equal to about three conduit bank diameters.
+This is based on Barnard's Theory whereby it has been found that sidewall pressure from buried conduit dissipates at about two and a half conduit bank diameters.